matthew-brett/how-teach-imaging/README.md

-# Talk on how to teach imaging at TCD
+# Talk on imaging teaching at TCD

+I (MB) release this under a CC-By license.